igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-ietf-ippm-explicit-flow-measurements.md

 transport-layer protocols between client and server.
 These methods employ just a few marking bits inside the header of each packet for performance measurements and require collaborative client and server.
-Both endpoints cooperate by marking and, possibly, mirroring information back and forward on the round-trip connection.
+Both endpoints cooperate by marking packets and, possibly, mirroring the markings on the round-trip connection.
 The techniques are especially valuable when applied to protocols that encrypt transport headers, since they enable loss and delay measurements by passive on-path network devices.
-This document considers different techniques that can be used separately, partly or all together depending on the case.
+This document describes several methods that can be used separately or jointly, depending of the availability of marking bits, desired measurements, and properties of the protocol to which the methods are applied.

 --- middle